 Before beginning any digging project, OSHA requires employers to check whether there are any underground installations that employees may be injured by hitting, as gas line systems are present in virtually all residential and commercial areas.
 Electrical cables are also sometimes installed underground, posing a similar hazard.
 Companies can perform this check by calling 811, a free service that will help coordinate them with the specific utility companies in question.

-If a utility company doesn’t respond to information requests within the legally required time frame, usually 24 hours, companies are allowed to proceed with excavation, but only by using detection equipment to map the potentials hazards themselves.
+If a utility company does not respond to information requests within the legally required time frame, usually 24 hours, companies are allowed to proceed with excavation, but only by using detection equipment to map the potential hazards themselves.
 Once a team encounters an underground installation, it must be shielded, supported, or removed in whatever way is feasible and necessary to create a safe work environment.

 Utility lines may also have visible markings at the surface level, and employees should be trained to check for and recognize these.

-A few years ago, the city of Sacramento, California was dealing with a particularly carelessly handled long-term construction project involving the city’s water mains.
+A few years ago, the city of Sacramento, California, was dealing with a particularly carelessly handled long-term construction project involving the city’s water mains.
 Between the years 2012 and 2016, there were at least eight separate gas line breaches associated with the project, 100% of them due to contractor error.
-In some cases, the supervisors had not called 811 to check for underground installations, or had ignored clear, accurate gas line markings on site.
-In one case, the company didn’t even notice the breach had occurred.
+In some cases, the supervisors had not called 811 to check for underground installations or had ignored clear, accurate gas line markings on site.
+In one case, the company did not even notice the breach had occurred.
 It was only discovered when a family with a toddler and an expectant mother reported the gas smell leaking up through their yard.

 As well as general disregard for safety, unsafe construction sites and practices can also stem from a lack of organization and structure.
 Because construction is done on a project-by-project contracting basis, business relationships can become vague or overcomplicated, leaving room for each individual company to shift responsibility onto the other companies involved.

 In the following investigation, it was found that the second-to-last subcontractor, Advanced Fiber Works (AFW), was not licensed to operate in California.
-AFW argued that this didn’t matter, because they weren’t performing the physical work, but they ignored multiple inquiries into what exactly they were contributing to the project.
-Another contractor reported that AFW was expected to lay the actual cables, after the trench digging was complete.
+AFW argued that this did not matter, because they were not performing the physical work, but they ignored multiple inquiries into what exactly they were contributing to the project.
+Another contractor reported that AFW was expected to lay the actual cables after the trench digging was complete.

 Ideally, construction companies should be able to avoid disturbing gas lines at all.
-However, it’s also important for every excavation team to have a strong damage control plan ready in case a breach does occur, and be ready to implement it quickly.
+However, it is also important for every excavation team to have a strong damage control plan ready in case a breach does occur and be ready to implement it quickly.

 Because of avoidable tragedies like these, OSHA urges employers to make sure workers at every level know to inform both emergency services and the gas provider immediately upon noticing a leak.

 Gas companies usually have more complete information about their own infrastructure, and about the process of containing gas leaks in general, than construction companies do.
-That’s why it’s so important to involve them in the response.
-Some companies also provide general advice they’d like construction companies to be aware of, on top of standard OSHA requirements.
+That is why it is so important to involve them in the response.
+Some companies also provide general advice they would like construction companies to be aware of, in addition to the standard OSHA requirements.

 For example, one district director from CenterPoint Energy in Houston reminds construction companies to remove all personnel and possible ignition sources from areas where a gas leak has occurred, and offers the following insight on what construction companies often do wrong after rupturing a gas line: